 2. Daily play and engagement!
 Most "bad" habits that cat owners experience can be prevented (or fixed) with daily play.
 As mentioned before, cats are sprinters, they can burn off excess energy quickly, while also engaging their natural hunting instincts.
 If they do not have an outlet for their energy and their frustration builds up, they can start to develop habits like scratching furniture (or people), excessive meowing, picking fights, or other negative behaviors.
 Use a variety of cat toys for chase games - there are mouse style, feather (bird) style, snake versions and many others.
 Find the one(s) that your cats prefer and switch it up!
 Use your cats natural behavior cycle to engage them!
 They sprint/chase their prey (or toy) then eat and sleep.
 Repeat!

 3. Learn about energy flows and body language.
-Dogs are sensitive to the energy that you have - your tone of voice, body language and even facial expressions can feed into your dogs mood.
-Cats are particularly sensitive to touch (Jackson Galaxy, an amazing cat behaviorist, says that touch energy in must equal energy out when it comes to cats!).
+Our pets are sensitive to the energy that you have - your tone of voice, body language and even facial expressions can feed into their mood.
+Cats are particularly sensitive to touch.
 Cats are just as easy to read as dogs are, if you take the time to learn about their ear positions, body position, even whiskers.
 Petting them in a calm, gentle way can keep them from getting too spun up.

 4. Watch them carefully for indications of pain or illness.
 Cats can be especially difficult to read when they are in pain or sick because they are stoic.
 Track your cats normal daily behavior patterns (they know time just like dogs do), and if they start to act unusually lethargic, are hiding far more than usual, not eating or show other symptoms of illness, they should be seen by a vet.
 Cats who express discomfort in or near their litter box, by crying out, urinating or defecating outside the box, or other similar symptoms, need to be seen immediately!
 They could have a dangerous infection or other problem with their urinary or digestive system.
 Similarly, cats who don't jump up on furniture like they normally would, won't scratch on their post anymore, or suddenly start to avoid a part of, or whole room may have a joint problem or other pain.